Corey D. B. Walker

 Associate Professor of Africana Studies and Chair

 Corey D. B. Walker (Ph.D., The College of William and Mary, 2001) is Associate Professor and Chair of the Department of Africana Studies where he teaches undergraduate and graduate courses in Africana philosophy, theories and methods of Africana Studies, African American religious thought, critical theory, and religion and public life.
-His research revolves around a series of critical investigations into the historical, philosophical, and theological problems of modern thought and political practice.
+On July 1, 2013, he will become Dean of the College of Arts and Sciences and John W. and Anna Hodgin Hanes Professor of the Social Sciences at Winston-Salem State University.

 A scholar of African American social, political, and religious thought, Professor Walker has published broadly in the discipline of Africana Studies with a particular focus on the history of African American political thought and culture, African American religious thought, and religion and American public life.
 He has lectured before academic audiences in the United States, the Caribbean and South America, Europe, and Africa.